Jiu-Jitsu for Policing

 A Different Model of Police Control

-Traditional defensive tactics often emphasize achieving compliance through pain, force, or injury.
-These approaches can work, but they depend on physical attributes and possible infliction of avoidable injuries; these approaches can also increase risk of civil liability and damaging community respect.
+Traditional defensive tactics often emphasize achieving compliance through incapacitation, pain compliance, or the infliction of injury.
+These approaches can work, but they depend on physical attributes and possible avoidable injuries; these approaches can also increase risk of civil liability and damaging community respect.
 Aggressive models of subject control are also difficult to simulate in scenario training at realistic levels, introducing a gap between training and field application.

 Jiu-jitsu approaches control differently.